jordanclarkedev/bitdicebot/README.md

 # Blades in the Dicebot
 A Discord bot custom made for Blades in the Dark.

 Simpler syntax and clearer results.
 Handles 0d, critical results and resistances rolls.
 Also has a cute name.

-Compatile with all bots, and works well with Sidekick due to non-overlapping syntax.
+Recommended alongside [Blades in The Glossary](https://github.com/jordanclarkedev/Blades-in-the-Glossary/blob/master/README.md), and also can work alongside Sidekick.

 If you've found any issues or improvements it could use, file a bug!